cxa9264/ima206-project-style-gan/README.md

 ## InterFace Gan

-Well.... it use the tf version StyleGan based on tf 1.10.0.....
+Well.... it use the tf version StyleGan based on tf 1.10.0 to convert parameters to pythorch version.....

 * Manipulate attribute:
 ```